 dev

-deployments (CI/CD pipelines) to a testing environment for quality
+can trigger automated deployments (CI/CD pipelines) to a testing environment for quality assurance.

 dev